PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-5. I love numbers.
-I will display directory contents.
-In long format, with user ID displayed numerically and hidden files.
+6. Welcome.
+I will create a script that creates a directory inside another directory.